yat0ya/container-calculator/README.md

    - Considers container weight limits
    - Adjusts the total box count if weight limits are exceeded
    - Maintains the optimal arrangement while respecting weight restrictions

-This approach typically yields better results than the basic algorithm, especially for complex loading scenarios with varied box dimensions.